rehive/docs-portal/content/platform/usage/multi-factor.md

 There are currently three MFA authenticar types supported:

-- **totp**: Token one time passwords can be used with a compatible authenticator apps like Authy, Google Authenticator or 1Password.
+- **TOTP**: Can be used with a compatible authenticator apps like Authy, Google Authenticator or 1Password.
-- **sms**: SMS one time password can be used with a valid mobile number.
-We encourage clients to use `totp` instead as SMS if possible.
+- **SMS**: Can be used with a valid mobile number.
+We encourage clients to use `totp` instead of `sms` if possible.
-- **static**: Generates a list of one time passwords that can be used as secondary codes for recovery should a user lose access to their primary authenticator.
+- **Static**: Generates a list of one time passwords that can be used as secondary codes for recovery should a user lose access to their primary authenticator.

-After creating an authenticator, it must be verifie dvia the **MFA verify** endpoint.
+After creating an authenticator, it must be verified via the **MFA verify** endpoint.
 This is simply done by submitting an `authenticator` and the verification `token` for the specific authenticator.
 Only verified authenticators will be used for multi factor authenticator rules.

 #### Authenticator challenges